wp-plugins/easy-wp-page-navigation/easy-wp-pagenavigation/readme.txt

 Support is handled in the [WordPress forums](http://wordpress.org/support/plugin/easy-wp-page-navigation).
 Please note that support is limited.

-Please report any bugs, errors, warnings, code problems to support forum or send an email to me.
+Please report any bugs, errors, warnings, code problems to support forum.

 == Installation ==